Q42/Jue/README.md

 Documentation
 -------------

 If this is your first time using the library, have a look at the [wiki pages](https://github.com/Q42/Jue/wiki) for tutorials to learn how to use this library.
+These will outline the organization and usage patterns.

 If you're looking for a reference, you can find Javadoc [here](http://q42.github.io/Jue/).
-Great care was taken to properly document all functions and classes.
+Great care was taken to properly document all functions and classes and it is updated after every change.

 License
 -------